 We have invested a significant portion of our time and financial resources in the development of clinical stage lead drug candidates as part of our autoimmune and inflammatory disease program.
 In June 2013, we initiated a Phase 2 clinical trial in patients with psoriasis to, among other things, evaluate the clinical activity of IMO-8400 with a treatment period of up to 12 weeks.
-We expect to have top-line data from this Phase 2 trial with respect to the first three dosing groups by the end of the first quarter of 2014 and data from the 0.6-mg/kg cohort by the end of the second quarter of 2014.

-In the future, we also intend to invest a significant portion of our time and financial resources in the development of IMO-8400 for the treatment of certain genetically defined forms of B-cell lymphomas.
+We expect to have top-line data from this Phase 2 trial during the first quarter of 2014.
+In the future, we also intend to invest a significant portion of our time and financial resources in the development of IMO-8400 as part of our genetically defined B-cell lymphoma program.

-We are planning to initiate a Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia and a Phase 1/2 clinical trial of IMO-8400 in patients with DLBCL in the first quarter of 2014.
-We have initiated IND-enabling studies of IMO-9200 and expect to submit an IND for IMO-9200 in the third quarter of 2014.
-We will need to raise additional funds in order to conduct additional clinical development of IMO-8400, IMO-9200 or our other drug candidates or technologies.
+We are planning to initiate a Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia and a Phase 1/2 clinical trial of IMO-8400 in patients with DLBCL in the first quarter of 2014, and are also planning to initiate a Phase 1 clinical trial of IMO-9200 in the third quarter of 2014.
+However, our plans to conduct these trials are subject to our ability to fund the conduct of these trials with additional financing.
 We expect to seek such additional funding through public or private equity offerings, debt financings, collaborations and licensing arrangements, and other sources.